-A: People often ask whether micropigmenation will hurt.
-It’s important to remember that pain is an individual experience that varies from person to person, so some people feel it more than others.
+A: People often ask whether micropigmentation will hurt.
+It’s important to remember that pain is an individual experience that varies from person to person, so some people feel it more or less than others.

-To make the procedure as pain-free as possible, topical anaesthetic pre-numbing cream (containing 5% lidocaine) is applied to the surface of the skin.
-It is left anywhere between 8 and 35 minutes - depending on where on the body the procedure is being performed and depending on whether a person is on medication or not.
-This starts the numbing process.
+To make the procedure as pain-free as possible, a topical anaesthetic pre-numbing cream (lidocaine) is applied to the surface of the skin.
+This begins the numbing process.

-Once the skin has been broken, we use another anaesthetic on the area which provides further numbing.
+Once some superficial marks with the needle are made in the skin, we go on to use an additional anaesthetic on the area which provides further numbing.
 This is a quick acting gel that further relieves pain and/or swelling and can contain bleeding if there is any.
 It has 5% Lidocaine hydrochloride, 2% Tetracaine and 0.02% Epinephrine.

 Some people receiving scar camouflage micropigmentation don’t require any anaesthetic at all as they are able to tolerate the needle intrusion into the skin because the scarred area has already been de-sensitised.

-If you later decide a different colour is required, it can be lightened, darkened, or even changed.
+If you later decide a different colour is required, it can be lightened, darkened, tweaked or changed entirely.

-A: Yes this is a semi-permanent procedure, the ingredients in the pigments are natural and will eventually be absorbed over time by the body.
+A: Yes you can expect the pigment to fade.
+It is ALWAYS darker directly after the treatment but it fades to its true healed colour in 4-6 weeks time.
+This is a semi-permanent procedure, the ingredients in the pigments are natural and will eventually be absorbed over time by the body.
 But how much the pigment fades varies from individual to individual.
 Factors such as medication, lifestyle, skin characteristics, skin undertones, alcohol intake, smoking, general stress, a compromised immune system (eg diabeties), diet and attention to pre and post care treatment all effect the retention of the pigment in the skin.
-Colours always appear darker initially then fade to a lighter colour through the healing process and time.
+Colours are always appear darker initially then fade to a lighter colour through the healing process and time.

 A: There is flexibility with this procedure.
 You can change the colour and/or shape to some degree.
-Initially colours will appear darker directly after the procedure but will soften and lighten during the healing process.
-You can normally see a 20% fade by day 5.
+Initially colour will always appear darker directly after the procedure, you can be reassured that it will soften and lighten during the healing process.
+You can normally see a 20% fade within the first 1-2 weeks, then around 30% total fade by the 4 week mark.
+Lips fade even more by up to 50%, this is by way of the nature of the surface we are tattooing on.
 The healing time is different for each individual and procedure.
 But there should be at least 4 weeks between each procedure.
-You should not go in to make changes until at least 4 weeks has passed from the first treatment.
+The skin is normally fully healed by this time and it is when the true colour will be revealed.

-A: During the first treatment, using a “less is more” approach is best because if you have used a lighter colour a darker colour can always be used on a follow-up visit rather than vice versa, although it is possible to come in with a lighter colour over a darker colour using a colour corrector and the use of flesh or camo/skin tone pigments.
+A: During the first treatment, using a “less is more” or conservative approach is best because if you have used a lighter colour a darker colour can always be used on the follow-up/perfect visit rather than vice versa, although it is possible to come in with a lighter colour over a darker colour using a colour corrector and the use of flesh or camo/skin tone pigments.
 The shape can also be changed at a follow-up visit.
 Remember this is a semi-permanent procedure so over time the body will eventually absorb the natural minerals in the pigments, especially if the follow-up treatment 4-6 weeks later does not take place.
+If clients don’t return for the 2nd treatment, their tattoo is less likely to last as long as someone who does both treatments.

 A: The Nouveau Contour and Biotouch range of pigments used meet the highest and safest criteria for use on the face and body.
-They are fully regulated meeting international standards (ISO) and have been rigorously tested with microbiological harmlessness confirmed.
+They meet international standards (ISO) and have been rigorously tested with microbiological harmlessness confirmed.
 All ingredients also exceed the safety requirements of the European and American Cosmetics guidelines.
+All ingredients in these pigments are known and allergic reaction to them is extremely rare.
+We use them because they are safe and safety comes first.

 A: Cosmetic and medical tattooing helps all sorts of people, anyone who wishes to boost their confidence and/or self-esteem by changing their appearance.
 Whether it is from trauma, accident, disease, cancer, hereditary conditions or aging.

 When people are unable to wear cosmetics due to allergy or skin sensitivity, micropigmentation can help.
-Or if you simply have a busy lifestyle or are very active and don’t want to worry about your cosmetics sweating or washing off.
+Or if you simply have a busy lifestyle, want to speed up your morning routine or are very active and don’t want to worry about your cosmetics sweating or washing off.

-Micropigmentation can also help those who suffer from vision impairment or those who have sustained a loss of motor skills from accident, aging, disease or chemotherapy.
+Micropigmentation can also help those who have trouble seeing to apply cosmetics or those who have sustained a loss of motor skills from accident, aging, disease or chemotherapy.

 A: Safety always comes first.
 Rebecca adheres to strict hygiene practices at all times and is certified in hygiene protocol.
-Micropigmentation is a tattooing procedure that deals with broken skin, the following guidelines are observed to ensure a bacteria free environment where cross contamination can’t occur:
+Micropigmentation is a tattooing procedure that deals with broken skin, the following guidelines are observed to ensure a bacteria free environment where cross contamination is prevented:

 A: You just need to avoid these treatments 1 month before and 1 month after the micropigmentation procedure.